Table of Contents

 Which Accounts Need 2FA First?

-- Email accounts — Your email is the master key to all other accounts via password resets
+- Email accounts — Your email is the master key to all other accounts via password resets.
+If an attacker controls your email, they can reset passwords everywhere

-- Password manager — Protects all your other credentials
+- Password manager — Protects all your other credentials.
+If compromised, everything is exposed

 Common 2FA Mistakes

-- Not saving backup codes — If you lose your phone, backup codes are your only way back in
+- Not saving backup codes — If you lose your phone, backup codes are your only way back in.
+Save them the moment they are generated

-- Using only SMS — Upgrade to an authenticator app when possible
+- Using only SMS — Upgrade to an authenticator app when possible.
+The effort is minimal and the security improvement is significant

-- Same phone for everything — If your phone is stolen, both factors are compromised
+- Same phone for everything — If your phone is stolen, both your password manager and authenticator app may be compromised.
+Consider a hardware key as a backup

 Start Protecting Your Accounts